 Adolf Hungrywolf is not a First Nations man by blood, but by adoption into a tribe for over 50 years.
 He has written over a dozen books on their histories and cultures and raised his own offspring among the Blackfoot Nation of the Canadian Rockies.
 He holds two medicine bundles of the Chippewa Nation, a high responsibility.

-His book shown below, about child rearing and ages-old first Nations customs, contains more than 40 vintage photos and illustrations.
+His book about child rearing and ages-old First Nations customs, contains more than 40 vintage photos and illustrations.
 These include infancy, childhood, and spiritual practices.

 What has been twisted into both a commercial product known as deamcatcher and a positive icon for all of Native America is described according to tradition by Mr. Hungrywolf.
 He includes facts about naming ceremonies, birthing practices, courting, marriage and daily life in the Chippewa, Flathead-Salish, Navajo, and Winnebago Nations for many generations into the past.